rockfordlhotka/Cloud-Native-HOL/docs/prerequisites.md

 We will use some cloud-based services

 1. You should have an active GitHub account
-1. You must have an active Azure subscription with credits remaining (your Visual Studio Subscription provides some number of free Azure credits)
+1. You **must have** an active Azure subscription with credits remaining (your Visual Studio Subscription typically provides some number of free Azure credits)

 ## The workstation you should bring